-'No more razor bumps': This Braun hair remover will up your bikini game — and it's on sale
+Amazon just zapped $50 off this Braun IPL hair removal tool — it's at an all-time low

 Finally, a hair removal that does it all!
 This tool takes care of facial, leg, armpit and bikini line hair all in one.

 The Braun Silk-épil 9 is painless and it removes more hair than waxing and shaving combined!
 It’s also waterproof, so feel free to use it in the bath or shower.
-It’s ideal for your face, legs and armpits, and right now, you can score it for just $85 (was $100)!

 "This is a must-have if you have dark, thick, fast growing hair," wrote a reviewer.
 "I have to shave every 2 to 3 days, and I’m tired of it, so I bought this.
 Did my shins/calves tonight in the bathtub.
 Took about 45 minutes, I went pretty slow honestly, but now my legs are super smooth."

-And for all of the hair removal pros, there's the Braun IPL Hair Removal System.
+And for all of the hair removal pros, there's this Braun IPL Hair Removal System.

 This device easily tackles hair for long-lasting results.
 Best part?
 You can use it to remove hair from head to toe, thanks to the included caps designed for different areas of the body.
+Plus, it comes with a handy travel pouch and razor.

 "The best purchase of my life!" exclaimed one smooth shopper.
 "Being able to safely remove hair from legs, armpits, face and basically any other part of the body, from the comfort of your home, is priceless.
 Stop paying for expensive laser treatments and buy yourself this machine.
 It lasts forever.
 I love it."